EastonArcher/JavaScript-Fighter-Game/README.md

 # JavaScript Fighter Game

-Welcome to the JavaScript Fighter Game repository!
 This project is a 2 Player fighting game developed with Javascript and HTML.
 It features character sprites, animations, physics, and robust game logic to provide an engaging gaming experience.

 ## Features